Why Are Buildings In The Cyclades Painted Blue And White?

 Stone windmill Naxos Greece

 The materials used were all made from natural sources, and the textures were very different to those of contemporary paints.
-A great example of the use of these colours is in the Ancient Palace of Knossos in Crete.
+A great example of the use of these colors is in the Ancient Palace of Knossos in Crete.

 The palace of Knossos in Crete